 During this time, it’s still important to be vigilant in snapping off any shoots you notice coming from the plant.
-The tomato plant will continue to try to grow these shoots, so if it’s more than you’d like for your tomato plant needs, do it a favor and snap these off.
+The tomato plant will continue to try to grow these shoots, so if it’s more than you’d like for your tomato plant needs, do the plant a favor and snap these off.

 If you managed to keep your tomato plant to the number of main branches that you liked, and you maintained it with the proper water and fertilizer, your tomato plant will likely be healthy and great to grow fruit into the fall.

 Towards the end of the tomato plant’s season, you can channel even more of the plant’s energy into producing tomatoes by snapping off the tops of the vines (where it’s growth has been taking place all summer).
 This ensures that it’s remaining energy is going into your final fruit, rather than growing a bigger plant.